CiscoDevNet/msx-developer-guides/08-python-hello-world-service-example/05-adding-vault-configuration.md

 ## Inspecting the Server Log
 Leaking Vault configuration to the console is a security violation, but it is convenient for testing this example.
-Recall that we specified a Vault key "secret.squirrel.location" in `manifest.xml`, and retrieved and printed it in `app.py`.
+Recall that we specified a Vault key "secret.squirrel.location" in `manifest.yml`, and retrieved and printed it in `app.py`.
 To prove that it worked we will use Kibana in the same we did for the Consul guide, but this time we will search for "acorns".

 ![](images/inspecting-vault-1.png)